TBosak/jobsnap/PRIVACY.md

 ---

 *JobSnap is an open-source project.
-You can review the source code and verify its local-only design at: [\[GitHub Repository URL\]](https://github.com/TBosak/jobsnap)*
+You can review the source code and verify its local-only design at: [JobSnap](https://github.com/TBosak/jobsnap)*